AngleProtocol/angle-docs/veangle-guides/staking-migration.md

 - SushiSwap agEUR/ANG LP
 - agEUR staking if it is not discontinued

-Rewards will stop flowing to the older version of these contracts on the **Wednesday following the upgrade** (January 19th).
+Rewards will stop flowing to the older version of these contracts on the **Wednesday January 19th**.

 ## Migrating the funds